dbashford/mimosa-es6-module-transpiler/README.md

 ===========
 ## Overview

 This module will allow you to utilize ES6 module syntax when building your client code.
 It will transpile your JavaScript with ES6 syntax to AMD or CommonJS compliant JavaScript.
-It can also output code that attaches module to global scope.
+It can also output code that attaches modules to global scope.

 For more information regarding Mimosa, see http://mimosa.io